ionathansideras/my-cryptos/README.md

 ### 8. File Structure and Code Organization 📂

 The project is structured to facilitate easy navigation and maintainability.
 Props, custom hooks, and other React best practices are employed to ensure a clean and organized codebase.

+## Testing 🧪

+The project uses `vitest` for unit testing and `Cypress` for end-to-end testing to ensure robust code quality and functionality.

 ## Getting Started 🚀